Giigdo/Wacheya-Camp/content/index.md

 # Welcome to Aandaakinogewin
 ## Art and Video Game Design Camp for Indigenous Youth Camp

-March Break Camp
-Monday March 16-Friday March 20
+*March Break Camp, Monday March 16-Friday March 20*

 Cultural activities, game play testing, art and design workshops.
 Be part of a brand new game designed by and for Indigenous communities, and meet new